Sri Lanka says it will default on its entire $51-billion external debt

 Authorities have imposed 13-hour daily power cuts due to shortage of fuel to operate power plants.

 Hundreds of bakeries in the country have shut down because of lack of cooking gas.
-Several state-run hospitals have stopped conducting surgeries.
+Several state-run hospitals have stopped conducting surgeries and a state of public health emergency has been declared.

 The government has also indefinitely postponed school examinations for Classes 9, 10 and 11 because it does not have stocks on which to print question papers.